 - 10.1 The Plan will provide a planning framework for the parish.
 Following the Regulation 14 Pre-submission consultation, the Plan will undergo further public consultation managed by HDC.
 It will also, in due course, be the subject of an independent examination and, if successful, will be the subject of a Referendum.
 The Itchingfield Neighbourhood Plan (INP), once "made", will become part of the Development Plan for the District.
 It will be used by HDC officers as a guide to development in the parish up to 2031. - 10.2 The preparation of the INP is taking place within the context of a revised NPFF and at a time when HDC is working on a review of the Local Plan.
 The revised NPFF now requires Local Authorities to calculate housing need based on a standard methodology.
 HDC has advised that this will lead to increased housing requirements for the District in the future, which will need to be planned for in the HDC Local Plan Review.
-In addition, Local Authorities are now required to set out housing requirements in their Local Plans for Designated Neighbourhood Plan Areas. - 10.3 HDC has confirmed that the Local Plan Review process has commenced, with work taking place on a number of evidence-based studies.
+In addition, Local Authorities are now required to set out housing requirements in their Local Plans for Designated Neighbourhood Plan Areas. - HDC has confirmed that the Local Plan Review process has 10.3 commenced, with work taking place on a number of evidence-based studies.
 The outcome of this work will be used to help inform a Preferred Strategy for the new Plan.
 This will set out, for consultation, a draft strategy for the future which will be designed to ensure that the District continues to be able to meet its development needs.
-It will also identify potential development locations and the number of houses that neighbourhood planning may be expected to provide. - 10.4 In this context, HDC has asked the Parish Council to confirm its commitment to undertake a review of the INP in order to take account of any revised housing numbers which are allocated to the parish in the Local Plan Review.
+It will also identify potential development locations and the number of houses that neighbourhood planning may be expected to provide.
+In this context, HDC has asked the Parish Council to confirm its commitment to undertake a review of the INP in order to take account of any revised housing numbers which are allocated to the parish in the Local Plan Review.
 The Itchingfield Parish Council confirms its commitment so to do.
 As part of this process the Parish Council will monitor the delivery of the two sites allocated in the Plan and the delivery of windfall sites.
-The Parish Council will assess the need for a review of the Neighbourhood Plan within 6 months of the adoption of the emerging Horsham District Local Plan.
-As part of this process, it will consider the way in which windfall sites are assessed in terms of their contribution to the strategic housing target for the District in the emerging Local Plan.
+As part of this process, it will consider the way in which windfall sites are assessed in terms of their contribution to the strategic housing target for the District.